Answers to all your questions about visiting Roatan, staying at Barefoot Cay and diving with Barefoot Divers!

 Q. If we want to dive on the north shore or West End, will we be able to?

 A. Of course – Roatan island is yours to explore, and we are happy to assist you wherever you would like to go.
 Our instructors and boat captains are thoroughly knowledgeable about dive sites around the entire island.
 The Barefoot Divers dive shop has wall-size dive maps, information, and prices about day trips, and the experienced staff can help you select just the right site.
+We offer excursion trips, which are all day trips with 2 dives included, to the west side and far east side of the island.
+If you’d like to go to a site that is not within range of an excursion trip, we can assist you with making arrangements with a dive shop that’s closer.
 If you have questions or would like help planning, e-mail us.

 Q. Do you offer special dive packages?